mesosphere/marathon/docs/docs/ports.md

 *HOST networking*: `HOST` networking is used by non-Docker Marathon applications and Docker applications that use `HOST` mode networking.
 In this mode, applications bind directly to one or more ports on the host machine.

-*portMapping*: A _port mapping_ is necessary for Docker applications that use `BRIDGE` mode networking and is a tuple containing a host port, container port, service port and protocol.
+*portMapping*: A _port mapping_ is necessary for Docker applications that use `BRIDGE` mode networking and is a tuple containing a host port, container port, service port, and protocol.
 Multiple _port mappings_ may be specified for a Marathon application.

 *ports*: The _ports_ array is used to define ports that should be considered as part of a resource offer.
-It is necessary only to define this array if you are using `HOST` networking and no port mappings are specified.
-Only one of _ports_ and _portDefinitions_ should be defined at the same time.
+You only need to define this array if you are using `HOST` networking and no port mappings are specified.
+Only one of _ports_ and _portDefinitions_ should be defined at the same time. **Note:** The `portDefinitions` array, defined below, deprecates the `ports` array.

-*portDefinitions*: The _portDefinitionss_ array is used to define ports that should be considered as part of a resource offer.
-It is necessary only to define this array if you are using `HOST` networking and no port mappings are specified.
-This array is meant to replace the _ports_ array, and makes it possible to specify a port name, protocol and labels.
+*portDefinitions*: The _portDefinitions_ array is used to define ports that should be considered as part of a resource offer.
+You only need to define this array if you are using `HOST` networking and no port mappings are specified.
+This array replaces the _ports_ array and allows you to specify a port name, protocol, and labels.
 Only one of _ports_ and _portDefinitions_ should be defined at the same time.

-*protocol*: _Protocol_ specifies the internet protocol to use for a port (e.g. `tcp` or `udp`).
+*protocol*: _protocol_ specifies the internet protocol to use for a port (e.g. `tcp` or `udp`).
 This is only necessary as part of a _port mapping_ when using `BRIDGE` mode networking with a Docker container.

 *requirePorts*: _requirePorts_ is a property that specifies whether Marathon should specifically look for specified ports in the resource offers it receives.
 This ensures that these ports are free and available to be bound to on the Mesos agent.
 This does not apply to `BRIDGE` mode networking.

-*servicePort*: A _service port_ is a port used to describe the port that a service should made available at.
-Marathon does not bind to the service ports specified but will ensure that you cannot have multiple applications that use the same service port running on the same host.
+*servicePort*: A _service port_ is a port used to describe the port where a service should made available.
+Marathon does not bind to the service ports specified, but will ensure that you cannot have multiple applications that use the same service port running on the same host.
 Service ports are typically only used by external applications (e.g. HAProxy) to make the application available at the specified port.
 See [Service Discovery & Load Balancing](service-discovery-load-balancing.html) for more information.

 ## Random Port Assignment